Split Testing API

 Yes

-The operation: text (replace text content), css (apply CSS styles), or attr (set an HTML attribute).
+The operation: text (replace text content), css (apply CSS styles), html (replace inner HTML), image (swap image source), delete (remove element), or duplicate (clone element).

 value